Michael Daunt: Personal life

 He was awarded the OBE in the 1945 Birthday Honours for services to test flying.

 He married Sheila Sigrist, the daughter of Frederick Sigrist (1884–1956) the Joint Managing Director of Hawker, in 1936 in London.
+Sheila Wiseman Sigrist lived at 'Wychwood' in Oxshott.
+Sheila was an adopted daughter.

+His ex-wife Sheila remarried Antony John Fedden in Birmingham on September 27 1938.
+Sheila had a daughter on January 1 1941.
+Nigel, son of Anthony John Fedden, was killed by Herbert Stanley, when crossing the road aged 6, on New Road in Bromsgrove, and died on January 22 1954.
+Bromsgrove School, to this day, has the Nigel Fedden Progress Cup.

+Sheila married again, to Peter Stevens, around October 1950.
+Sheila died on February 15 1985 in north Surrey.

 After divorce, he married Elspeth Eliot Lloyd (born 31 March 1916), a member of the banking family, in 1940 at Chelsea Register Office.
-They had a son Michael Seton (1942-2023) who became a well-known writer on fishing and country matters.
+They had a son Michael Seton (1942–2023) who became a well-known writer on fishing and country matters.
 His wife had an affair with an assistant pilot, and he was given custody of their one child.
 He divorced Elspeth on Friday 20 April 1945, and she later married Alan Dipper of Beckley, East Sussex on 20 March 1948 in Stratford upon Avon.
 Elspeth lived at 'Cleavers', on Church Lane, in Welford-on-Avon.
 Elspeth was a friend of the actress Patience Collier.
 Elspeth had another son on 24 August 1949, and daughter Frances, who married John Richard Buckley, of Woldingham, on Saturday 4 September 1976 at St Mary's Church, Rye.

 He married thirdly Monica Claire Parnell in 1947 in Ploughley Rural District, and they had a daughter on 5 November 1948 and a son on 10 June 1950.
 He lived at Pyrton, now in South Oxfordshire and then in Kent, South Wales, Hertfordshire, Devon and Oldbury in the West Midlands.
 In the early 1960s he lived with three children in Hertfordshire.
 In the 1980s he lived in Oldbury.
 His third wife Monica died in May 1989.

 His son Michael married Rosamund Suzanne Hall of Pett in East Sussex, on 9 August 1969 at St Laurence's Church, Guestling.

 He had broken his leg, when falling, and had been in a coma, and died in Ipswich on 26 July 1991; the funeral was in Ipswich on 2 August 1991.